 - Not insuring “non-cash” expenses of the business, such as depreciation

 All too frequently, companies with a manufacturing income statement report lower values than necessary.
-The gross profit after reduction for cost of goods manufactured is generally lower than the gross profit that should be reported for business interruption purposes, because the cost of goods manufactured includes fixed costs such as rent and depreciation.
+The gross profit after reduction for the cost of goods manufactured is generally lower than the gross profit that should be reported for business interruption purposes because the cost of goods manufactured includes fixed costs such as rent and depreciation.

 Working Through A Business Interruption Worksheet

 - When filling out insurable values, companies often do not adequately take into consideration their future operations.
 Business interruption values should take into account the expected gross profit of the business during a 1-year period of interruption up to 2 years into the future.